On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Abstract

 \section{Abstract}

-Inspired by a recent work of D. Wei--S. Zhu on the extension of closed complex differential forms and Voisin's usage of the $\p\bp$-lemma, we obtain several new theorems of deformation invariance of Hodge numbers and reprove the local stabilities of $p$-K\"ahler structures with the $\p\bp$-lemma.
-Our approach more concerns about the $d$-closed extension by means of the exponential operator $e^{\iota_\v}$.
-Furthermore, we prove the local stabilities of transversely $p$-K\"ahler structures with mild $\p\bp$-lemma by adapting the power series method to the foliated case, which strengthens the works of A. El Kacimi Alaoui--B. Gmira and P. Ra\'zny on the local stabilities of transversely ($1$-)K\"ahler structures.
+Inspired by a recent work of D. Wei--S. Zhu on the extension of closed complex differential forms and Voisin's usage of the $\p\bp$-lemma, we obtain several new theorems of deformation invariance of Hodge numbers and reprove the local stabilities of $p$-K\"ahler structures with the $\p\bp$-property.
+Our approach is more concerned with the $d$-closed extension by means of the exponential operator $e^{\iota_\v}$.

+Furthermore, we prove the local stabilities of transversely $p$-K\"ahler structures with mild $\p\bp$-property by adapting the power series method to the foliated case, which strengthens the works of A. El Kacimi Alaoui--B. Gmira and P. Ra\'zny on that of the transversely K\"ahler foliations with homologically orientability.
+We observe that a transversely K\"ahler foliation, even without homologically orientability, also satisfies the $\p\bp$-property.
+So even when $p=1$ (transversely K\"ahler), our results are new as we can drop the assumption in question on the initial foliation.
+Several theorems on the deformation invariance of basic Hodge/Bott--Chern numbers with mild $\p\bp$-properties are also presented.

 \dedicatory{In Memory of Jean-Pierre Demailly (1957-2022)}